jieyao-MilestoneHub/edgeai/README.md

 # Edge AI Learning Path

-A shared journey toward becoming **Runtime AI Platform Leaders and AI System Architects**.
+A collection of **labs, experiments, and overheated machines**.
-As AI-assisted coding becomes mainstream, we’re diving deeper — into **Edge AI**, where models truly run, not just exist.
+No titles, no trends — just hands-on exploration in **Edge AI**, where models *run hot*, *fail fast*, and *teach us how to build better systems*.

-No trends.
-No noise.
-Just systems that work.
+No hype.
+No shortcuts.
+Only labs that work.

 ---